CSU-Mexico/HackathonMexico22Temp/README.md

 - **Who is this for**: Hackers, Influencesr, Advisors that will participate in Microsoft Global Hackathon in Mexico Venue.
 - **What's available in this repo template?**: Documents and guidelines that help you to conceptualize your idea using design thinking practices and artifacts, ppt templates, recommended tools, prototyping practices and resources to work on your project.
 - **Prerequisites**: If you need to learn about Design thinking, planning your project on Github/Azure DevOps/Microsoft Planner you can look at:.
-- **How long**: This course is 7 steps long and takes less than 1 hour to complete.

 ## How to start this course